leonardo-cSouza/fractal_basin_of_escape/README.md

 # fractal_basin_of_escape
 Code repository accompanying the publication "Fractal and Wada escape basins in the chaotic particle drift motion in tokamaks with electrostatic fluctuations".

-This project contains the code to generate and plot the data from all figures.
+This project contains the code to generate and plot the data from all figures and tables.

+The program dimensao_horton.f90 calulate the dimension of the basins boundary of the horton map for a given value of the parameter phi, use ``` gfortran dimensao_horton.f90 -o exe.x ``` and execute ```exe.x``` to run.

 ## Figure 1